-Graduate Student-at-Large: Business (GSALB) students have the opportunity to deliberately explore the academic culture of the Chicago Booth School of Business, and participate in the rigorous, discipline-based approach to business education that consistently ranks Chicago Booth as the top MBA program in the World.
+Graduate Student-at-Large: Business (GSALB) students have the opportunity to explore the academic culture of the University of Chicago Booth School of Business, and participate in the rigorous, discipline-based approach to business education that consistently ranks Chicago Booth as the top MBA program in the world.

 GSALB can serve as a bridge to take exemplary students from their post-undergraduate studies in any diverse field of study, to, ultimately, either the MBA at the Chicago Booth School of Business or to any other MBA program across the nation, or to graduate or professional fields of study which might be a better professional fit.

 As part of the University of Chicago, the Graham School’s Graduate Student-at-Large: Business (GSALB) program mirrors the institution’s core values of constantly testing hypotheses and seeking proofs, resulting in the building of intellectual curiosity and academic confidence within its students – and for the academically exemplary GSALB student who has been successfully granted admission into Booth, the opportunity to transfer up to three courses towards the MBA.